Yi Sun-sin: Turtle Ships

 Turtle ships were the most famous part of Admiral Yi's fleet; however, he never deployed more than five in any one battle.
-The Joseon Dynasty used cannons as its primary offensive naval weapon.
+Joseon used cannons as its primary offensive naval weapon.
 Historically, they had often used guns and cannons against Japanese pirates as early as the 1390s.
 The Joseon navy did not implement the ship-boarding strategy that the Japanese navy did, so it was imperative that their warships "stand off" from Japanese vessels.
 Admiral Yi made it a strategic priority to avoid hand-to-hand combat, in which the Japanese navy specialized.
 The turtle ship was developed to support his tactic against Japanese fleets.

-Turtle ships were first used in the Battle of Sacheon (1592) and were used in nearly every battle until the devastating Battle of Chilchonryang, when a Japanese double-agent plot nearly succeeded, resulting in every turtle ship and all but 13 panokseon being sunk.
+Turtle ships were first used in the 1592 Battle of Sacheon and were used in nearly every battle until the devastating Battle of Chilchonryang, when a Japanese double-agent plot nearly succeeded, resulting in every turtle ship and all but 13 panokseon being sunk.
 The turtle ships did not re-appear in battle until the Battle of Noryang.

 Turtle ships were mostly used to spearhead attacks.
 They were best used in tight areas and around islands rather than the open sea.

-Japanese double-agent plot

-As Yi won battle after battle, Hideyoshi and his commanders became anxious as they neared Busan.
-Yi constantly attacked and delayed supply ships bringing food, weapons, and reinforcements to the Japanese.
-At one point, the entire invasion was halted just before attacking Pyongyang when supplies and troops failed to reach the First and Second Divisions.

-Hideyoshi soon adjusted.
-At Busan, the Japanese warships were reinforced and some cannons added to larger ships.
-The fleet clustered beneath the harbor's defenses of heavy shore-mounted cannons that were acquired from the armory.
-But, above all, the Japanese knew that, for a successful invasion of Joseon, Yi had to be eliminated.
-Not a single Japanese ship would be safe for as long as he was commanding the sea.

-Taking advantage of the many internal court rivalries of the Joseon Dynasty, the Japanese devised a plan.
-A Japanese double agent named Yoshira (要時羅) was sent to the Joseon general Kim Gyeong-seo (김경서; 金景瑞; 1564–1624), and convinced the general that he would spy on the Japanese.
-Yoshira played this role until Kim began believing anything he would say.